robur-coop/miragevpn-spec/openvpn.md

 #### Negotiating key material

 There are two current mechanisms to derive key material:
-- the old way using TLS 1.0(?)
-PRF function
+- the old way using TLS 1.0 pseudo-random function (TLS-PRF)
 - the new way using TLS key material exporters (TLS-EKM)

-The old way uses the random bytes `pre_master` from the server and `random1` and `random2` from both parties.
-TODO: more details.
+#### PRF

+The TLS-PRF uses the pseudo-random function defined by the TLS 1.0 RFC (RFC 2246) with the `pre_master` (selected by the client) as secret, and random data (concatenation of `random1` from both server and client) as seed.
+This results in the `master_key` (48 bytes).

+The actual key material is then computed using the same pseudo-random function with the just computed `master_key` as secret, as seed the concatenation of both `random2` from server and client, together with the session ids.

 This is the default unless TLS-EKM is negotiated.

+#### EKM

-The new way uses the key material exporters mechanism of TLS (TODO: what is minimum TLS version?).
+The new way uses the key material exporters mechanism of TLS, as defined in  RFC 5705 (for TLS 1.0 - 1.2, TLS 1.3 has a different computation).

 The client signals support for TLS EKM by setting bit 3 in [`IV_PROTO`](#peerinfo).
 The server, if the client supports TLS EKM, replies with a [`PUSH_REPLY`](#push-request) with `key-derivation tls-ekm` or `protocol-flags` with `tls-ekm`.
 The label `EXPORTER-OpenVPN-datakeys` is used to derive the keys.